MiekeVanhecke/kbc-cloud-native-practical-case/lab-04-persistence/README.md

 understand its role, have a look at the Flyway documentation if necessary.

 To implement our Shopping List functionality in the next lab, we first need the entire schema.
-This just involves a many-to-many relationship between cocktails and shopping lists.
+This just involves a many-to-many relationship between cocktailResources and shopping lists.

 Add appropriate Flyway migration scripts to end up with this schema, find out how to best define the foreign key relationships in postgres: